aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/get-outlook-task/_index.md

 ### Q: How can I get support for Aspose.Note for Java?
 A: Visit the [Aspose.Note Forum](https://forum.aspose.com/c/note/28) for community support or explore premium support options.
 ### Q: Where can I find detailed documentation for Aspose.Note for Java?
-A: Refer to the official [Aspose.Note for Java documentation](https://reference.aspose.com/note/java/) for in-depth information.
+A: Refer to the [Aspose.Note for Java documentation](https://reference.aspose.com/note/java/) for in-depth information.
 ### Q: How do I obtain a temporary license for Aspose.Note for Java?
 A: Get your temporary license [here](https://purchase.aspose.com/temporary-license/).